shriramnat/AI-Decision-Council/README.md

   - API Key
   - Model Type
 - Optionally export or import a `.modelsettings` file for reuse or versioning
-- You can also add additional models to the app from this page
+> You can also add additional models to the app from this page.
+Models can be added from **OpenAI, xAI or those hosted in the Microsoft AI foundry Service**.
+Google and Anthropic implementations will be added later.
+(Feel free to contribute!)

 ### Step 2: Configure the Agent Council